Mary Richardson Kennedy

-Early life
+Early life and education

 Mary Kathleen Richardson was born on October 4, 1959, and was raised in Hoboken, New Jersey.
 Her father, John F. Richardson, who died when she was 12 years old, was an attorney and a professor at Stevens Institute of Technology.
-Richardson's mother was Nancy Higgins, a public school English teacher.
+Richardson's mother, Nancy Higgins, was a public school English teacher.
 Richardson had four sisters and two brothers.

 She attended The Putney School, where she became friends and roommates with Kerry Kennedy, the daughter of Robert F. Kennedy and Ethel Skakel Kennedy.
 She later roomed with Kerry Kennedy in college and served as her maid of honor at her wedding in 1990 to Andrew Cuomo.

-Education

-Richardson attended Brown University and studied architectural design at the Rhode Island School of Design (RISD).
+As a Fine Arts major at Brown University, Richardson spent her junior year in New York City, where she worked in publishing at Interview, the magazine founded by Pop artist Andy Warhol.
+She was photographed for the March 1980 issue of Interview.
+She later pursued studies in architectural design at the Rhode Island School of Design (RISD).

-Richardson spent a year working for the artist Andy Warhol in 1979-80.
-While Edward Kennedy was running for president in 1980, Mary Richardson, then age 20, had raised donations of artwork from Warhol and other prominent artists in his network, including Robert Rauschenberg, Roy Lichtenstein, and Julian Schnabel.

 Career

-In 1981, Richardson earned $500 per hour as a model for fashion designer Bill Blass.

-After studying architecture at RISD, Richardson lived in SoHo, Manhattan, in the 1980s, and was active in the bohemian culture.
+When Joe Kennedy founded Citizens Energy in 1979, Richardson designed, wrote, and produced the organization's first annual report and created its logo, which remains in use today.

+In 1980, at age 20, Richardson worked on Ted Kennedy's presidential campaign.
+She helped raise millions of dollars in donated artworks from Warhol and other artists in his circle, including Robert Rauschenberg, Roy Lichtenstein, and Julian Schnabel.

+In 1986, Richardson joined Joe Kennedy's congressional campaign, where she became known for her inventive fundraising and outreach efforts.
+On Election Day, she helped transform the traditional distribution of coffee and doughnuts by soliciting food donations from local restaurants, resulting in an unusually elaborate spread that distinguished the campaign from its rivals.

+In the mid-1980s, she volunteered with the RFK Center for Justice and Human Rights to assist the Mothers of the Disappeared in El Salvador after U.S. military aid was cut to impoverished regions.
+As part of the effort, she successfully secured large-scale donations of food, clothing, and medical supplies from major retailers, helping assemble truckloads of humanitarian aid.

 In 1993, Richardson worked for the firm Parrish Hadley Design as an architectural designer.
 She was involved in the renovation of the Naval Observatory in Washington, DC, the official residence of the Vice President of the United States.
 Her work involved green building practices and was certified through the Leadership in Energy and Environmental Design program.
 Following flood damage to her home in 2003, Richardson oversaw a massive salvage job and green rebuild project known as the Kennedy Green House Project.

 In 1998, she co-founded the Food Allergy Initiative, the largest private fund for food allergy research in the United States.

 Personal life

-In the 1980s, Richardson dated Carlos Mavroleon of the Mavroleon family.
+Richardson lived in SoHo, Manhattan, in the 1980s, and was active in the bohemian culture.
+At that time, she was briefly involved with actor John Stockwell.
+Later in the 1980s, Richardson dated journalist Carlos Mavroleon.
+For a time, Richardson lived with film producer Michael Mailer.